hidayatarg/Learn_React/readme.md

 - Increase performance

 ## Container and Presentation Components
 Presentation Component contains all markup.
 Recive data and actions via props.
 Doesn't know about redux.
-Often no state
+Often no state (child components).
+- Read Data From Props
+- Invoke call backs on props

 Container Component contains => "Backend" for the frontend.
+- Subscribe to Redux state
+- Dispatch Redux actions

 Container Component are Concerned with passing data to child component and actions.
 They are typically statefull. using the redux connect function at the bottom of the file.